 Even if you’re only attending virtual meetings right now, it’s important to have amazing minute taking skills.
 This will allow you to create an accurate record of every meeting you attend and share your notes with other attendees later so everyone knows what needs to get done for the next meeting.

-Being able to take accurate minutes that highlight the key points while still paying attention to the meeting is a highly-valued computer skill.
+Being able to take accurate minutes that highlight the key points while still paying attention to the meeting is highly-valued computer skill.
 It will also help ensure that anyone who missed the meeting can easily catch up on the main points.

 21. Using Web Browsers